NTUEE-ESLab/2017Fall-SmartCameraCar/README.md

 supported=1 detected=1
 ```

-For OpenCV to use the camera, we should enable v4l2
+For OpenCV to use the camera, we should enable v4l2 (the script `enable_v4l2.sh` can do the same thing) (you should do this all the time, so we recommend you to add it into `~/.bashrc`)

 ```bash
 sudo modprobe bcm2835-v4l2